opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Shift-click a clip cell to extend the selection up to that cell.

-    - Click the dark vertical strip available on the left of the clip, to select the whole clip.
+    - In the Xsheet, click the vertical strip available on the left of the clip, to select the whole clip.

+    - In the Timeline, click the horizontal strip available on the top of the clip, to select the whole clip.

 .. tip:: **To edit audio clips with the Edit menu commands:**

     You can do the following:

-    - Use the Copy command to keep in memory the selection for further operations.
+    - Use the **Copy** command to keep in memory the selection for further operations.

-    - Use the Cut command to eliminate the selection from the Xsheet and keep it in memory for further operations.
-The cell elimination causes the following cells to shift up.
+    - Use the **Cut** command to eliminate the selection from the Xsheet/Timeline and keep it in memory for further operations.
+The cell elimination causes the following cells to shift up in the Xsheet or left in the Timeline.

-    - Use the Paste command to paste the selection kept in memory in the Xsheet starting from the selected insertion cell.
-The command causes the following cells to shift down.
+    - Use the **Paste** command to paste the selection kept in memory in the Xsheet/Timeline, starting from the selected insertion cell.
+The command causes the following cells to shift down in the Xsheet or right in the Timeline.

-    - Use the Delete command to empty the selected cells from any reference.
+    - Use the **Delete** command to empty the selected cells from any reference.

-    - Use the Insert command to insert blank cells before the selection; inserted cells will be as many as the selected ones.
+    - Use the **Insert** command to insert blank cells before the selection; inserted cells will be as many as the selected ones.

-.. note:: All the Edit menu commands are also available in the menu that opens when right-clicking the Xsheet cells.
+    .. note:: All the Edit menu commands are also available in the menu that opens when right-clicking the Xsheet/Timeline cells.

-.. tip:: **To move a clip selection:**
+.. tip:: **To move a clip selection in the Xsheet:**

     Do one of the following:

-    - Click the dark vertical strip available on the left of the clip cells, and drag them to move them to a new position.
+    - Click the vertical strip available on the left of the clip cells, and drag them to move them to a new position.

-    - Ctrl-click (PC) or Cmd-click (Mac) the dark vertical strip available on the left of the clip cells, and drag them to the new position duplicating them.
+    - Ctrl-click (PC) or Cmd-click (Mac) the vertical strip available on the left of the clip cells, and drag them to the new position duplicating them.

-    - Shift-click the dark vertical strip available on the left of the clip cells, and drag them to the new position inserting them if other audio clips are loaded in the destination cells.
+    - Shift-click the vertical strip available on the left of the clip cells, and drag them to the new position inserting them if other audio clips are loaded in the destination cells.

-    - Alt-click the dark vertical strip available on the left of the clip cells, and drag them to the new position overwriting any other audio clips previously loaded in the destination cells.
+    - Alt-click the vertical strip available on the left of the clip cells, and drag them to the new position overwriting any other audio clips previously loaded in the destination cells.

+.. tip:: **To move a clip selection in the Timeline:**

+    Do one of the following:

+    - Click the horizontal strip available on the top of the clip cells, and drag them to move them to a new position.

+    - Ctrl-click (PC) or Cmd-click (Mac) the horizontal strip available on the top of the clip cells, and drag them to the new position duplicating them.

+    - Shift-click the horizontal strip available on the top of the clip cells, and drag them to the new position inserting them if other audio clips are loaded in the destination cells.

+    - Alt-click the horizontal strip available on the top of the clip cells, and drag them to the new position overwriting any other audio clips previously loaded in the destination cells.

 .. note:: When it is not possible to release the selection, a red outline is displayed instead of the selection.